kirankalsi/fundamental_project/README.md

 server and deployed to a cloud-based virtual machine.

 #### My Approach
 To fulfil these requirements I decided to make an application made for everyone from film enthusiasts to movie newbies which allows them to:
-* Create genres:
+* Create genres that stores a:
   * Title
   * Description
   * Popularity Rating
-* Create films:
+* Create films that stores a:
   * Title
   * Duration
   * Genre